Master of Science in Health Informatics

 - Communication: Applicants also must be able to communicate effectively and efficiently in English with other students, faculty, staff and mentors/preceptors.
 Communication includes not only speech, but also listening, reading, and writing.
 Effective communication includes the ability to comprehend conversation, presentations, assigned readings, and the ability to present information verbally and in writing.

 - Motor: A student must have sufficient motor function to attend classes, prepare assignments, use a computer keyboard, and make public presentations if required.
-Course requirements will also include field work in a variety of health organizations.

-- Intellectual, conceptual, integrative, quantitative, and problem-solving abilities: An applicant must be able to understand and learn factual information from readings and didactic presentations, gather information independently, analyze and synthesize learned material, and apply that information.
+- Intellectual, conceptual, integrative, quantitative, and problem-solving abilities: An applicant must be able to understand and learn information from readings and didactic presentations, gather information independently, analyze and synthesize learned material, and apply that information.
 In addition, an applicant must possess the ability to understand and work with measurements, carry out calculations and engage in reasoning, analysis and synthesis based on the calculations.
 An applicant must be able to draw on all these abilities to be an effective problem solver.

 - Behavioral and social attributes: Integrity, reliability, self-direction, motivation, and the ability to work with diverse groups are qualities necessary for effective preparation for and practice in this field.
 A student must have the emotional health required for: the full use of their intellectual ability, the exercise of sound judgment, and the timely completion of all responsibilities attendant to the completion of academic responsibilities.